Louie Richardson

-Louie Richardson (born September 22, 1985) is a professional Canadian football defensive end for the BC Lions of the Canadian Football League.
+Louie Richardson (born September 22, 1985) is a Canadian former professional football defensive end who played in the Canadian Football League.
 He played CIS football for the Manitoba Bisons.

 Professional career

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

-Richardson was signed as an undrafted free agent by the Hamilton Tiger-Cats on May 24, 2012 and spent two seasons with the team, appearing in nine regular season games.
+Richardson was signed as an undrafted free agent by the Hamilton Tiger-Cats on May 24, 2012, and spent two seasons with the team, appearing in nine regular season games.

 Winnipeg Blue Bombers

 Richardson signed with the Winnipeg Blue Bombers on April 7, 2014.
 He played a total of 21 games over two years for Winnipeg before being released as part of final training camp cuts in 2016.

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

-Richardson re-signed with the Tiger-Cats on September 13, 2016 and played in six regular season games and one playoff game for the club.
+Richardson re-signed with the Tiger-Cats on September 13, 2016, and played in six regular season games and one playoff game for the club.
 He became a free agent at the end of the season.

 BC Lions

 Richardson signed with the BC Lions on July 11, 2017.
+He was released on May 1, 2018.